YaLTeR/niri/README.md

 | <kbd>Alt</kbd><kbd>PrtSc</kbd> | Take a screenshot of the focused window to clipboard and to `~/Pictures/Screenshots/` |
 | <kbd>Ctrl</kbd><kbd>PrtSc</kbd> | Take a screenshot of the focused monitor to clipboard and to `~/Pictures/Screenshots/` |
 | <kbd>Mod</kbd><kbd>Shift</kbd><kbd>E</kbd> | Exit niri |

-## Configuration

-Niri will load configuration from `$XDG_CONFIG_HOME/.config/niri/config.kdl` or `~/.config/niri/config.kdl`.
-If this fails, it will load [the default configuration file](resources/default-config.kdl).
-Please use the default configuration file as the starting point for your custom configuration.

-Niri will live-reload most of the configuration settings, like key binds or gaps or output modes, as you change the config file.

 ## Contact